mpv-player/mpv/DOCS/man/options.rst

     .. admonition:: Warning

-        There is not much reason to use this.
-HDMI supports uncompressed multichannel PCM, and mpv supports lossless DTS-HD decoding via FFmpeg's new DCA decoder (based on libdcadec).
+        In general it is not recommended to use passthrough, since HDMI supports uncompressed multichannel PCM, and mpv supports lossless DTS-HD decoding via FFmpeg's new DCA decoder (based on libdcadec).

+        Nevertheless, there are some cases in which it must be activated, such as using 3D audio formats like Atmos or Auro-3D.

 ``--ad=<decoder1,decoder2,...[-]>``
     Specify a priority list of audio decoders to be used, according to their